raulds-fmtx/Playlist-Generator/README.md

 ## Description

 This web application enables a user to find spotify song recommendations by searching through over 120 genres and dozens of spotify created playlists using the Spotify Web API.
 The song recommendations include the track title, artists name, and album cover.
-In addition, it will display information about a queried provided through Wikipedia.
+In addition, it will display information about the selected genre provided through Wikipedia.

 ![Screenshot of the deployed website.](./assets/images/deployed-site-screenshot.png)